 Of all the DIY projects you complete for your home, remodeling a room is the most rewarding.
 All the while you’re working

-on it, you imagine the beautiful room that is evolving under your creative direction and energies.
+on it, you imagine the beautiful room that is coming together under your creative direction.

-If your project list includes a ceiling treatment, you may be wondering whether to install a suspended ceiling or a drywall ceiling.
+If your project list includes a ceiling treatment, you may be wondering whether to install a drop ceiling or a drywall ceiling.

 When investing your time and effort in a ceiling remodeling project, you’ll get a better return and beautiful looks by choosing

-a suspended ceiling.
+a drop ceiling.

 From start to finish, more physical work goes into a drywall ceiling vs. a drop ceiling.
 Drywall sheets average about 60 lbs.